Scalable quantum eraser for superconducting integrated circuits: Conclusions and prospects

-\emph{Conclusions.}-- In this work we proposed a superconducting quantum eraser for fast and high-fidelity quantum information reset.
-The engineered device is built with focus on its feasibility and tunability, demonstrated through the selective reset of a given qubit in a multi-qubit processor.
-The scalability of the model is investigated by successfully performing the collective restart of multi-qubits devices, where we showed how the collective effects (super-radiance) may enhance the device effectiveness.
-In this context, in advance we identified the emergence of resilient states due to the intrinsic collective effects when quantum eraser is coupled to more than one qubit simultaneously.
-However, we showed how the proposed device can efficiently face with the emergence of these resilient states through a suitable change of tunable parameters of the system.
+In this work, we proposed a superconducting quantum eraser for fast and high-efficiency quantum information reset.
+The engineered device is built with a focus on its feasibility, demonstrated by its shielding performance against undesired dissipative effects and controlling the selective resetting of each qubit in a multi-qubit processor.
+Both of these properties are primarily achieved through the tunability of the couplers.
+In turn, the scalability of our model is investigated and successfully performed through the collective restart of multi-qubits devices, where we showed how the collective effects (super-radiance) may enhance the device's effectiveness.
+Specifically, using experimentally feasible parameters, the proposed device may achieve individual qubit erasure in approximately $300$~ns and collective erasure in $230$~ns, both with a maximum error of $0.5\%$ and without a refined parameter selection.
+In advance, also in this context, we identified the emergence of resilient states due to the intrinsic collective effects when a quantum eraser is coupled to more than one qubit simultaneously.
+However, in order to achieve a robust device, we showed how to efficiently face this neglected problem in the literature through a suitable adjustment of tunable parameters of the system.
+Additionally, we studied the consequences of considering more qubits in the proposed model, which did not prove advantages.
+Thus, we were able to design a device that controls the qubit (or qubits) to be reset independently of its state.
+Moreover, the task is certainly completed with high efficiency quite fast for any case, and we used the same proportion of auxiliary components as other well-known models.
 To end, we proposed an experimentally feasible sketch of a quantum processor composed of working qubits and qubit-qubit tunable couplers integrated with two-qubit dedicated quantum erasers.
-Such a scheme can be adapted to consider three-qubit dedicated erasing heads.

-Our work shades light on the emergence of collective phenomena as a fundamental problem for quantum information resetting, and paves the way for further developments of superconducting processors integrated to scalable and robust quantum erasers.
+Our work shades light on the emergence of collective phenomena as a fundamental problem for quantum information resetting and paves the way for further developments of superconducting integrated processors into scalable and robust quantum erasers.